castellbranco/engAi_Challenge/README.txt

 Simply select the desired data from the dropdown menu and click the export button.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).